• Skip to primary navigation

 Is English Really That Hard To Learn?

 Although English is a difficult language to master.
-Other languages, such as Mandarin, Russian, and Japanese, are in the same boat.
+Other languages like Mandarin, Russian, and Japanese are in the same boat.

 English is one of the most widely spoken languages in the world, with approximately 1.5 billion people speaking it at some point.
 And your commitment to learning about all of its complexity and differences will lead to numerous opportunities in the future.

-Learning English is difficult and complicated due to a number of variables.
+Learning English is complicated due to a number of variables.
 Learning its grammar structure, pronunciation, definitions, and norms is challenging.
-However, keep in mind that English speakers studying a foreign language are in a similar predicament.
+However, remember that English speakers studying a foreign language are in a similar predicament.

-What matters is your ability to learn the fundamental rules and your willingness to do so.
+Your ability to learn the fundamental rules and willingness to do so matter.
 It has never been easier or more accessible to learn English than it is now.
 Finally, whether or not a language is difficult to learn depends on the individual.

-If you don’t care about the rules, learning English is a lot easier.
+Learning English is much easier if you don’t care about the rules.
 Concentrate on native language information when reading and listening.
 The harder it is to learn English, the higher your language learning goals are.
 That’s all there is to it.

 Simple Ways to Learn English Effectively